0xn3va/cheat-sheets/Web Application/Server Side Request Forgery/README.md

 > It is worth paying attention to what DNS server resolves names on the backend side.
 DNS server can use the built-in round robin algorithm for resolving domain names and change the order of records

-# Exploitation via URL Scheme & Protocols
+# Exploitation via URL scheme & protocols

 ## File